What is the difference between Joffrey Academy of Dance in Chicago and Joffrey School in New York?

 The Joffrey Academy of Dance is located on the third floor of the Exelon Education Center at 10 East Randolph Street, Chicago, Illinois 60601.
 Joffrey Tower is located in the heart of Chicago’s loop, near most major public transportation, including the Chicago Transit Authority (Red, Brown, Green, Blue, Orange, and Purple lines).
 A parking garage is located immediately east of Joffrey Tower; please ask Joffrey Academy Reception for a discounted parking pass.

-How can I get to the South Loop studio?
+How can I get to the South Loop Studios?

-The Joffrey's South Loop studios are located at 1920 South Wabash Avenue, Chicago, Illinois 60616, a few blocks northwest of McCormick Place.
-The studio is located within two blocks of the Cermak-McCormick Place Green link station and in-between State Street and Michigan Avenue bus stops.
+The Joffrey's South Loop Studios are located at 1920 South Wabash Avenue, Chicago, Illinois 60616, a few blocks northwest of McCormick Place.
+The studio is located within two blocks of the Cermak-McCormick Place Green link station, in-between State Street and Michigan Avenue bus stops, and about a 10-minute walk from the Cermak Red Line stop.

 Where can I park?